 Google Street View images also found their way into generation/mutation, the collaborative new media project that was launched on digitalsouls.com more than twenty years ago.

-Download your pdf copy of Chapter 1: Crowds below.
+A free copy of Chapter 1: Crowds is available for download below.

 Free Download: Chapter 1 - Crowds